8 Signs Of Jealous Friends And Simple Ways To Handle Them

 One toxic factor that can ruin any friendship, no matter how long you have been friends, is jealousy.
 Jealous friends are often driven by insecurity, fear, animosity, or anger.
 Also, they are triggered by low self-esteem and a lack of confidence.

 Society often compares friends based on their careers, which may inculcate this feeling of jealousy among the less successful.
-If the jealousy is expressed out in the open, it can be addressed by having a heartful conversation or being more careful.
-The problem arises when someone acts jealous under the veil of friendship.
+If the jealousy is expressed out in the open, it can be addressed by having a heartfelt conversation or by being more careful.
+The problem arises when someone acts jealous under the veil of friendship and holds an unresolved grudge for a long time.
 The consequences may impact the lives of both the parties mentally and deteriorate the friendship further.

 Therefore, it is essential to identify the root cause and deal with the issue.
 So, how can you make out if your friend is jealous of you?
 Read on.

 In This Article

 Admiring others’ success is described as positive envy that helps us achieve something for ourselves, too.
 On the other hand, jealousy crops up when a toxic friend doesn’t appreciate your success or happiness and tries to ruin it.

 For instance, you might be sharing a new achievement or providing a sneak peek into your upcoming travel, and your friend just shrugs off their shoulder.
 Such signs and indications can help you understand their intentions, and they might be jealous of you.
 Here are a few other behavior patterns that might give them up: